cdkuempel/Almaraz_US_protein_nitrogen/README.md

 There are two main data folders

 - raw_data
+        This folder has two datasets within the repo and two datasets that are saved from scripts.

+        The nitrogen loss by age group data and the United States shapefile are contained within the repo.

+        The Census_population.Rmd script creates a shapefile for each state that is saved within the State_tract_files folder.

+        The Waterhsed_boundaries.Rmd script downloads the US watershed boundary data, which is saved in this folder.

-        This folder has the raw United States Watershed boundary data and the census populuation data downloaded from the Census_population.Rmd script.
-Note the data is quite large and is thus not saved within the Github repo.
+        Note that both the state tract files and watershed boundary files are quite large and are thus ignored and not saved within the github repo (see gitignore)

  - output_data
         This folder contains cleaned and modified data from the raw_data folder, including population per watershed data and nitrogen estimates.